J.D.-M.A. Program in Government or Foreign Affairs

 Students are required to secure admission separately to the Graduate School of Arts and Sciences and the School of Law through the normal admissions processes of the two schools.
 The applicant will be held to the same standards as any other applicant, and the fact that s/he is a candidate for the dual-degree program will not be considered in the admissions process.
 Once admitted to the two schools, the student may apply for admission to the dual-degree program.
 Students may seek admission to the Graduate School and initiate the dual-degree program after matriculating in the School of Law.

 The J.D.-M.A. program normally takes three and one-half years to complete.
-It may be possible to complete the program in three years by completing additional summer work and/or carrying a higher than average course load.
 NOTE: In accordance with ABA standards, J.D. degree candidates may not enroll in more than 17 credits total in any semester.
 In brief, the program consists of the complete first-year program in the School of Law, followed by two and one-half years of courses taken from the curricula of both schools and, in appropriate cases, from other graduate offerings at the University.

 The student must meet all of the requirements set by the respective departments for the award of both the J.D. and the M.A. degrees.
 In the School of Law, this means that the student must complete the required curriculum, meet minimum academic standards, and earn a minimum of 86 credits and six residency semesters in the School of Law.
 In the Woodrow Wilson Department of Politics, requirements for the M.A. degree in foreign affairs or government include 24 course credits plus 6 non-topical research credits, satisfactory performance on two comprehensive examinations, completion of a thesis under the supervision of two faculty advisors, and demonstration of appropriate competence in a foreign language or in quantitative research methods.